liferay/liferay-docs/develop/tutorials/articles/248-front-end-taglibs/30-liferay-util-taglib.markdown

 ### Using `<liferay-util:include>` [](id=using-liferay-util-include)

 The `<liferay-util:include>` tag can be used to include other JSP files in a portlet.
-This can help for readability, as well as provide a separation of concerns for JSP files.
+This can increase readability as well as provide separation of concerns for JSP files.

 Below is an explanation of some of the available attributes:

 - `page`: This attribute is required.
 The value of this attribute is the path to the JSP or JSPF to be included.

 - `servletContext`: Refers to the request context that the included JSP should use.
 Passing `<%= application %>` to this attribute allows the included JSP to use the same `request` object and other objects that might be set in the prior